yujianyuanhaha/DQN-DSA/README.md

 --------------------------------------------------------------------------
 # Notice
 1. When assign new number of channels and DQN node exist, need to restart the IPython console, exist pop size umatch error.
 While would not happen in raw terminal.
 2. mdpNode would meet compuation constraint when number of channel over 10, result in dead loop (stuck at stateSpaceCreate).
+3. the assigment of patrial observation is currently in *dqnNode.py* file, tho silly way.

 --------------------------------------------------------------------------